BoredUnskill/Larpooru/README.md

+(DISCLAIMER!
+Yes, this shit is made with AI, cuz' i a dummy who can't code.
+Maybe i will make another fork in future, but not now.
+If you hate AI, just don't use it, lol)
 # Larpooru

 Super-fast, lightweight flat-file Booru software, fork of [Xenooru](https://github.com/s-vhs/Xenooru/).
 Kept very minimalistic and simple but highly customizable and extendable.